jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

         attribute_00 = None
         return None

-  and the terminal still shows the same :py:exc:`Exception`because I cannot access a variable that belongs to a :ref:`function<functions>` from outside of it
+  and the terminal still shows the same Exception_ because I cannot access a variable that belongs to a :ref:`function<functions>` from outside of it

 * I change the def_ keyword to the :ref:`class <classes>` keyword